 As you well know, the corona virus is significantly impacting the travel and tourism industry.
 Our WeNeedaVacation team is doing everything we can to provide you, our homeowners, with as much information and guidance as possible, while still allowing YOU to make your own decisions.

 New questions arise each day as the situation evolves.
 Our goal is to provide resources and options for you to consider as you adapt to these new circumstances.

 Below are links directing you to specific topics of interest, as well as helpful online resources.
-We will update this page regularly with pertinent news items.
+We update this page regularly with pertinent news items.